Wild Spirit Wolf Sanctuary

-Wild Spirit Wolf Sanctuary (WSWS) is an animal sanctuary in Candy Kitchen, New Mexico, United States, dedicated to rescuing and providing sanctuary for captive-bred wolves, wolfdogs and other canids.
+Wild Spirit Wolf Sanctuary (WSWS) is an animal sanctuary in Candy Kitchen, New Mexico, United States, dedicated to rescuing and providing sanctuary for captive-bred wolves, wolfdogs, and other canids.
 It is a 501(c)(3) non-profit organization and the largest canid sanctuary in all of North America.

-Across the road from the sanctuary is a campground also run by the WSWS.
-Visitors who stay at the campground on the weekend can book tours help feed the animals, joining volunteers and staff as they give the wolves breakfast.
-Other tour options include Twilight Tours, Keeper For a Day, Enrichment, VIP, and Photography Tours.
+Across the road from the sanctuary is a campground also run by the WSWS, where both guided and self-guided tours are available.

 History

 Originally called the Candy Kitchen Rescue Ranch, WSWS was founded in 1991 by Jacque Evans.
 Evans, a wolfdog owner herself, realized that few people could handle such high-maintenance pets.
 She decided to create a refuge for unwanted wolves and wolfdogs on her property in Candy Kitchen.
 She supported animal rescues and the ranch by selling her artwork.

 In 1993, Barbara Berge, who was rescuing wolfdogs in Albuquerque, moved to Candy Kitchen and helped Jacque transform the rescue ranch into a non-profit organization.

 In 2003, Candy Kitchen Rescue Ranch was reorganized into the Wild Spirit Wolf Sanctuary, and Leyton Cougar became executive director.

 In August, 2020, Brittany McDonald became Executive Director of Wild Spirit Wolf Sanctuary, replacing out-going Director of Operations, Crystal Castellanos.